 If you’ve ever bought furniture, chatted with someone who has purchased furniture, or even looked into purchasing furniture, we can bet you’ve asked yourself, “why is wood furniture so expensive?”

 Here at Circle Furniture, we have over 60 years’ worth of experience of seeking the best wood furniture for our customers to provide lasting value.
 Additionally, we are pros at navigating the furniture-buying process, so we bet we can help you answer this question.

 Before we get started, though, we thought we’d note something important: when you ask why furniture is so expensive, what you’re really asking is something else, something more like, “why is high-quality wood furniture so expensive?”

 What even is high-quality wood furniture?
 It’s no secret that you can find inexpensive “wood” furniture more readily now than ever before.
-It may look good.
-It may feel good.
-It may come from a store with a neat aesthetic.
+It may look good, it may feel good, it may even come from a store with a neat aesthetic.
 Ultimately, though, we have reason to believe that inexpensive furniture isn’t going to last, and that means you may end up paying more in the long run.

 So, what makes wood furniture so expensive?
 Read on plus watch Catherine Willey, Framingham Store Manager, go into detail in this three-minute video:

 What are the three main types of “wood” used in furniture?

 There are, essentially, three types of “wood” used in furniture: Solid wood, particleboard or MDF, and plywood.

 Within these categories, there are high quality and lower quality versions which ultimately will affect the long-term durability of the furniture and the price.